Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

-Our results from stochastic simulations reveal that the interplay between immune pressure and evolution in transmissibility favors the endemicity of weakly infectious pathogens.
-To understand the origin of such phenomenon, we first realize that, in absence of transmissibility evolution (Fig.~\ref{fig:2}C), there is a critical value of the basic reproduction number ${\cal R}^{wt,C}_0 (D_x)$ below which extinction of the virus always occurs.
+Our results from stochastic simulations reveal that the interplay between immune pressure and evolution in infectiousness favors the endemicity of weakly infectious pathogens.
+To understand the origin of such phenomenon, we first realize that, in absence of infectiousness evolution (Fig.~\ref{fig:2}C), there is a critical value of the basic reproduction number ${\cal R}^{wt,C}_0 (D_x)$ below which viruses become extinct.
 This critical value is lower for viruses with efficient immune escape, i.e. high $D_x$ values.
-Inspecting visually the critical values in the endemicity curves for viruses now evolving their transmissibility (Fig.~\ref{fig:3}E), we notice that the unexpected non-monotonic behavior involves pathogens whose infectiousness falls below ${\cal R}^{wt,C}_0 (D_x)$.
+Inspecting visually the critical values in the endemicity curves for viruses now evolving their infectiousness (Fig.~\ref{fig:3}E), we notice that the unexpected non-monotonic behavior involves pathogens whose basic reproduction number falls below ${\cal R}^{wt,C}_0 (D_x)$.
 Conversely, the region ${\cal R}_0^{wt} > {\cal R}^{wt,C}_0 (D_x)$ retrieves the monotonically increasing behavior with the infectiousness of the wild-type variant.
-From this qualitative analysis, it becomes clear that the non-monotonic behavior previously described arises from the evolutionary dynamics undergone for viruses with ${\cal R}_0^{wt} < {\cal R}^{wt,C}_0 (D_x)$ to reach that critical value before becoming extinct.
+From this qualitative analysis, it becomes clear that the non-monotonic behavior previously described arises from the evolutionary dynamics undergone by viruses with ${\cal R}_0^{wt} < {\cal R}^{wt,C}_0 (D_x)$ to reach that critical value before becoming extinct.

 To further support our intuition, we seek to analytically derive the eco-evolutionary constraints determining the endemicity of rapidly evolving viruses.
 Let us first neglect the evolution in infectiousness.
 In this case, the state of our system at time $t$ is characterized by the distributions, $\rho_I(x,t)$ ($\rho_R(x,t)$), defined as the fraction of the population in the infected (recovered) state carrying (with immunity to) the strain $x$ at time $t$.
 Considering antigenic escape and reinfection events, the time evolution of the latter is given by~\cite{rouzine2018antigenic,chardes2023evolutionary}:

 where the first term corresponds to the recovery of infected individuals and the second term encodes the loss of recovered individuals due to reinfection events by variants with different antigenic features.